takenet/messaginghub-docs/docs/en/content-types/collection.md

 |--------------------------------------|------------------------------------|
 | application/vnd.lime.collection+json | [Lime.Protocol.DocumentCollection](https://github.com/takenet/lime-csharp/blob/master/src/Lime.Protocol/DocumentCollection.cs)|

-Allows sending **multiple contents** of the same type in only one message.
-Some channels support this type of aggregation with special layouts (for example, in Facebook Messenger a **multimedia menu** collection is displayed as in a carousel).
+Allows sending **multiple contents** of the same type in a single message.
+Some channels support this type of aggregation with special layouts (for example, in Facebook Messenger a **multimedia menu** collection is displayed as a *carousel*).
 In other channels, multiple messages are sent.

-**Note:** It is possible to send different types contents, utilizing one collection of **container** type.
+**Note:** It is possible to send different content types using a collection of the **container** type.

 #### Examples